MagicStones23/Unity-Shader-Tutorial-Interactable-Energy-Shield/README.md

 https://user-images.githubusercontent.com/129722386/229704178-2f85ea83-99d5-4c9b-80a6-d97c30774edc.mp4

-### At this point, our energy shield has complete!
+### At this point, our energy shield has completed!

 # Source Project